 A Digital Management Exchange shall be established for the purpose of efficient and timely transfer of model, metadata and document files in an electronic process.
+Also, reference the 01 78 23 Spec Section in the Project Manual for additional information.
 UNC Charlotte's Capital Projects deliverables have advanced beyond hard copy deliverables.
-However, hard copies must be delivered to the State Construction Office.
-UNC Charlotte seeks to advance the quality, timeliness and cost-effectiveness of the collection, input and maintenance of the facility information and be as paperless as possible in doing so.
+UNC Charlotte seeks to advance the quality, timeliness and cost- effectiveness of the collection, input and maintenance of the facility information and be as paperless as possible in doing so.
 Further aiding this process is a deliverable standard that produces all design & construction documentation in a consistent format the Owner understands and receives on all projects.
 This electronic workspace is established for the purpose of efficient and timely transfer of information and a standard structure for deliverables to reside.
 The Contractor/CM is to obtain, file and store this data from the entire AEC Team based on UNC Charlotte's required structure.
 For this process, UNC Charlotte will leverage a Cloud based platform for the design and construction team to file electronic documents per the DMEG.
-The contractor will have full administrative access to this cloud-based project for their team and UNC Charlotte will only have read-only capabilities until building handover.
+The contractor will have full administrative access to this cloud based project for their team and UNC Charlotte will only have read-only capabilities until building handover.
 If the contractor would like to leverage their own Cloud based document management tool the Contractor/CM will need to request this exception in their BXP-C. If so granted UNC Charlotte's BIM/VDC Manager will provide the Contractor/CM with a template folder structure for the document exchange process.
 This folder structure has a direct relationship to the DMEG and should be exchanged with UNC Charlotte at the close of the project based on the process agreed on by the Contractor/CM and Owner outlined in the BXP-C.